nkoech/CIAT_File_Benders/README.md

 Please check inside the scripts for the required libraries.

-## Contributors

-Special thanks to:

-* **[CIAT - Africa](http://ciat.cgiar.org/):** Remote Sensing/GIS Section, Soils Research Area/DAPA

-And those who supported and enouraged us to challenge ourselves to do better and to be better.

 ## Contributing

 Feel free to fork, send pull requests or report bugs and issues on github.